Leading order magnetic field dependence of conductivities in anomalous hydrodynamics

 \section{Abstract}

-{ It is becoming clear that different choices of hydrodynamic frame can have non-trivial consequences for the structure of hydrodynamics.
-Previous discussions have focused on the changes of the causal and thermodynamic properties of a fluid due to a frame change; here we show that previously discovered results in anomalous hydrodynamics are frame dependent.
-In particular, we focus on $(3+1)$-dimensional hydrodynamics in the presence of a constant ${\cal O}(\partial)$ magnetic field with a $U(1)$ chiral anomaly and show that, for constitutive relations up to and including order one in derivatives, the anomaly only enters the non-zero frequency thermoelectric conductivities through explicitly frame dependent terms.
-This issue arises due to an inappropriate derivative counting and can be avoided entirely by incorporating the magnetic field into the fluid's equilibrium state.}
+{ We show that literature results claimed for the magnetic field dependence of the longitudinal conductivity in anomalous first-order hydrodynamics are frame dependent at this derivative order.
+In particular, we focus on $(3+1)$-dimensional hydrodynamics in the presence of a constant ${\cal O}(\partial)$ magnetic field with a $U(1)$ chiral anomaly and demonstrate that, for constitutive relations up to and including order one in derivatives, the anomaly drops out of the longitudinal conductivity.
+In particular, magnetic field dependent terms that were previously found in the literature only enter the non-zero frequency thermoelectric conductivities through explicitly frame dependent pieces indicating that they are not physical.
+This issue can be avoided entirely by incorporating the magnetic field into the fluid's equilibrium state.}

 { Hydrodynamics is an effective theory of thermalized matter at length and time scales far larger than any dynamical scale in the system.
 As any effective field theory, hydrodynamics then takes the form of a derivative expansion that truncates to the order most relevant to the situation one wishes to analyze.
 This truncation, while making hydrodynamics more tractable, also ushers in an ambiguity in its precise definition; the choice of frame.
 In a nutshell, the choice of frame allows us to choose how our system deviates from its global equilibrium configuration to a local one given by the solution of the equations of hydrodynamics.
 In principle the number of such choices is infinite, but only a handful of those are ever used in the literature; the Landau frame, the Eckart frame, the thermodynamic frame and the BDNK frame \cite{Bemfica:2017wps,Kovtun:2019hdm}.
 For example, the Landau frame is defined in terms of the energy-momentum tensor $T^{\mu\nu}$ and current $J^\mu$ of a fluid via the conditions